-Domestic Violence Lawyer in Waukesha & Milwaukee
+Domestic Violence Defense Lawyer in Waukesha & Milwaukee

 Building Effective Litigation Strategies to Help You Move Forward in Wisconsin

 Have you been arrested for domestic violence?
 The Singleton Law Firm, LLC is here to help you fight your charges.
 Our attorneys have years of experience helping clients get their charges reduced or even dropped altogether.
-With an extensive knowledge of the criminal justice system and a passion for winning, Attorney Singleton and Attorney James are the right lawyers to represent you.
+With an extensive knowledge of the criminal justice system and a passion for winning, Attorney Singleton and Attorney James are the right criminal defense lawyers to represent you.

 To begin building an effective defense, call (262) 581-4114 today.